libxsmm/libxsmm/README.md

 void libxsmm_set_verbosity(int level);
 ```

 Due to the performance oriented nature of LIBXSMM, timer-related functionality is available for the C and Fortran interface.
 This is used for instance by the code samples, which measure the duration of executing various code regions.
 Both "tick" function (`libxsmm_timer_[x]tick`) are based on monotonic timer sources, which use a platform-specific resolution.
-The xtick-counter attempts to directly rely on the time stamp counter instruction (RDTSC), but it is not necessarily measuring CPU cycles due to a varying CPU clock speed (Turbo Boost), different clock domains depending on the instructions executed, and other reasons (out-of-scope).
+The xtick-counter attempts to directly rely on the time stamp counter instruction (RDTSC), but it is not necessarily measuring CPU cycles due to a varying CPU clock speed (Turbo Boost), different clock domains depending on the instructions executed, and other reasons (out of scope).
+**NOTE**: `libxsmm_timer_xtick` is not directly suitable for `libxsmm_timer_duration` (seconds).

 ```C
 unsigned long long libxsmm_timer_tick(void);